 Make a List of Clothes You Need

 Look at the things you have left after you have sorted out the clothes in your wardrobe and write down what you need.
+Start with undergarments, such as cheekies and bras.
 There are benefits you gain from making a shopping list before you start purchases.

 Be specific on what you need to add and the number you want to buy based on the budget you have set for it.
 More of the time, when you shop without a list, you may end up overspending.